paride92/GeneralisedPoliticalScaling/README.md

-# PopulistPositioning
-Investigating Populist Positioning Using Distributed Representations of Politicians and Political Parties in Semantic Space
+# Investigating Populist Positioning Using Distributed Representations of Politicians and Political Parties in Semantic Space